sudoadminservices/gimmebounty/README.md

 # gimmebounty
-*in Development*  my bugbounty workflow for finding intersting domains to attack
+*in Development*  my bugbounty workflow for finding intersting domains to attack this is the area for all tools being used